ishikhman/bazel-blog/_posts/remote-flags-are-simpler.md

 ## What happened?

-We've been working on improving a flag situation for a while, therefore the changes did not happen in one release unfortunately.
+We've been working on improving a flag situation for a while, therefore the changes did not happen in one release but over a few releases and some of them are only planned to happen in the future releases.
 Let's see when and what has changed or will change.

 ### bazel 0.26